O1ahmad/ansible-role-zecminer/README.md

 #### Config

-Zecminer supports specification of various options controlling aspects of the Zcash miner's behavior and operational profile.
+**Zecminer** supports specification of various options controlling aspects of the Zcash miner's behavior and operational profile.
 Each configuration can be expressed via either the tool's command-line interface or within in an INI-sytle configuration file.
 The following details the facilities provided by this role to manage the contents of the aforementioned configuration file.

 In typical `INI` or `TOML` fashion, individual sets of configurations consist of definitions representing config sections and associated setting key-value pairs.
 These sections and settings are made up of common miner options and custom Zcash server pool properties to access.

 Reference [here](https://zec.nanopool.org/) for a list of server pool connection settings and [here](https://gist.github.com/0x0I/8a02072f7a2729bd8a0ab626d89c16d2) for an example config.

-Each of these configurations can be expressed using the `zecminer_configs` hash, which contains a list of various Zecminer configuration options (hash) objects organized according to the following:
+Each of these configurations can be expressed using the `zecminer_configs` hash, which contains a list of various `zecminer` configuration options (hash) objects organized according to the following:
 * common - miner configuration options common to all server connections
 * server - custom server connection and operational configuration options to the specified server